szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Automatic conversation summary - user prompt``: Defines the user-message template used for automatic conversation summarization. ``{input}`` and ``{output}`` are replaced with conversation content before the summary request is sent.

-* ``Agent: evaluation prompt in loop [LlamaIndex] - % score``: Defines the LlamaIndex legacy-agent evaluation prompt that asks the evaluator to score the current result during a loop.
+* ``Agent: response evaluation in loop [LlamaIndex] - % score``: Defines the LlamaIndex legacy-agent evaluation prompt that asks the evaluator to score the current result during a loop.
 The score is used to decide whether another improvement/evaluation step is needed.

-* ``Agent: evaluation prompt in loop [LlamaIndex] - % complete``: Defines the legacy LlamaIndex evaluation prompt that estimates how complete the current result is.
+* ``Agent: response evaluation in loop [LlamaIndex] - % complete``: Defines the legacy LlamaIndex evaluation prompt that estimates how complete the current result is.
 The returned completion percentage participates in the agent loop's stop/continue decision.

 * ``Autonomous mode - instruction``: Sets the base system instruction used by Autonomous mode.
 It tells the model to treat the request as a multi-pass task, make concrete progress, verify and refine non-trivial work, use available tools through the normal Chat tool flow, and keep user-facing output in the user's language.